SENSUIKAN!

 29 July 1945:

-250 miles N of Palau.
-About 2300, after a radar check, I-58 surfaces.
-She is heading south when her Navigation Officer spots a ship approaching from the east, 90-degrees off the port beam at 11,000 yards.
-LtCdr Hashimoto identifies the target as an IDAHO-class battleship, but actually it is INDIANAPOLIS.
+Philippine Sea, 250 miles N of Palau.
+At sunset, the INDIANAPOLIS is zigzagging at 17 knots in overcast weather.
+Captain McVay orders zigzagging ceased because of poor visibility.
+At 2305, following a radar check, I-58 surfaces.
+She is heading south when her navigation officer Lt Tanaka Hirokoto (72) spots a ship approaching from the east, 90-degrees off the port beam at 11,000 yards.
+LtCdr Hashimoto identifies the target as an IDAHO-class battleship.
 The target is making 12 knots and not zigzagging.

 Hashimoto dives and prepares to attack with conventional torpedoes.
-He alerts one kaiten pilot to standby, but he doubts the pilot can find the target in the dark with the kaiten's short (2.9m) Type 97 periscope.
+He also alerts FPO1C Shiraki Ichiro to man No. 6 kaiten, with No. 5 (FPO1C Nakai Akira, both bow kaiten) as reserve, but he doubts the pilots can find the target in the dark with their short (2.9-m) Type 97 periscopes.

-When the distance is down to 4,400 yards, INDIANAPOLIS commences a slow turn to port.
-Hashimoto realizes that she will pass by so close that his torpedoes will not have time to arm.
+When the distance is down to 4,400 yards, Hashimoto realizes that INDIANAPOLIS will pass by so close that his torpedoes will not have time to arm.
 He orders right rudder and begins a long circle to increase the range.

 30 July 1945: